WEEK 7 PREVIEW: NECC Big up for grabs

 It's another tough matchup for the Panthers.
 The Lions are always battle-tested.
 They mix it up with really strong teams occasionally and can never have nights off playing in the Northern Indiana Conference.

 Sophomore Lance Moser and junior Austin McKenzie give Bremen a 1-2 punch running the pigskin.
-Moser is the quicker, shiftier type at 5-foot-11, 170 pounds.
+Moser is the quicker, shiftier type at at 5-foot-11, 170 pounds.
 He has 678 yards rushing and four touchdowns and averages 5.7 yards per carry.
 McKenzie will pound it between the tackles at 6-1, 195.
-He has rushed for 343 yards at 5.4 yards per carry and scored two touchdowns.
+He ran for 343 yards at 5.4 yards per carry and scored two touchdowns.

 Senior quarterback Ethan Nunemaker (38-77, 476 yards, 6 TD passes, 4 interceptions) has two major targets in classmate Ashton Shively (17 receptions, 285 yards, 3 touchdowns) and freshman Tyrus Graverson (10 receptions, 98 yards, 2 TDs).